revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 ## Technical
-1. In Java 8 how can i filter a collection using the stream?
+1. In Java 8 how can I filter a collection using the stream?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)